CGAL/cgal-web/_posts/2025-06-24-triangulations-on-hyperbolic-surfaces.md

 periodic triangulations of the Euclidean space in 2 and 3 dimensions, respectively.
-For non-Euclidean spaces, CGAL offers triangulations for the sphere and two packages for hyperbolic geometry: one for the hyperbolic plane and the other for the Bolza surface.</p>
+For non-Euclidean spaces, CGAL offers triangulations for the sphere and two packages for hyperbolic geometry: one for the hyperbolic plane and the other for the Bolza surface.

 <p> The new package introduces a data structure and algorithms for
 triangulations of closed orientable hyperbolic surfaces.
-It is thus a generalisation of the specific case of the Bolza surface which is the most symmetric hyperbolic surface of genus 2.
+It is thus a generalisation of the specific case of the Bolza surface, which is the most symmetric hyperbolic surface of genus 2.
 The triangulation is represented by an enriched CGAL::Combinatorial_map with complex number attributes on edges.
 Such a triangulation can be constructed from a surface given by a convex fundamental